fpdo/command-line-search/README.md

 # command-line-search
-Allows user to use command line to enter a prompt that will open a search window
+Allows user to use command line to enter a prompt that will open a search window Or allow user to ask a question directly to chatgpt.

+# Getting Started
+1. `pip install -r requirements.txt`.
+2. Create a `.env` file.
+3. Head over to [openai](https://openai.com/) create an accout, and generate your API Key
+4. Inside the `.env.` file create a variable called `API_KEY` and assign it the key from #3 `API_KEY = "YOUR-API-KEY"`

 # How to use
-Add seach.py as an alias in your .bashrc file (or whatver you use)
+Add seach.py and search_gpt.py as aliases in your .bashrc file (or whatver you use)

 `alias s='python3 path/to/repo/command-line-search/search.py'`
+`alias sgpt='python3 path/to/repo/command-line-search/search_gpt.py'`

 Then source your .bashrc